JulioPradera/wmdd_4820/final_assignment.md

 You may use third party libraries (other than jQuery) look for packages that are well documented and updated regularly.

+Your project should contain only a single HTML file(index.HTML) with very minimal HTML.
+The bulk of the work should be DOM manipulation done with JavaScript.

 **no jQuery**

 **no personal websites with a little JavaScript tacked on**